Fort Ticonderoga: Tourist attraction

 In 1785, the fort's lands became the property of the state of New York.
-The state donated the property to Columbia and Union colleges in 1803.
-The colleges sold the property to William Ferris Pell in 1820.
+The state donated the property to Columbia University and Union College in 1803, and the colleges sold the property to William Ferris Pell in 1820.

 Pell first used the property as a summer retreat.
-Completion of railroads and canals connecting the area to New York City brought tourists to the area, so he converted his summer house, known as The Pavilion, into a hotel to serve the tourist trade.
-In 1848, the Hudson River School artist Russell Smith painted Ruins of Fort Ticonderoga, depicting the condition of the fort.
+Completion of railroads and canals connecting the area to New York City brought tourists to the area, so he converted his summer house into a hotel to serve the tourist trade.
+In 1848, Hudson River School artist Russell Smith painted Ruins of Fort Ticonderoga, depicting the condition of the fort.

-The Pell family, a politically important clan with influence throughout American history (from William C. C. Claiborne, the first Governor of Louisiana, to a Senator from Rhode Island, Claiborne Pell), hired English architect Alfred Bossom to restore the fort and formally opened it to the public in 1909 as an historic site.
-The ceremonies, which commemorated the 300th anniversary of the discovery of Lake Champlain by European explorers, were attended by President William Howard Taft.
-Stephen Hyatt Pell, who spearheaded the restoration effort, founded the Fort Ticonderoga Association in 1931, which is now responsible for the fort.
-Funding for the restoration also came from Robert M. Thompson, father of Stephen Pell's wife, Sarah Gibbs Thompson.
+The Pell family hired English architect Alfred Bossom to restore the fort and opened it to the public in 1909 as a historic site.
+The ceremonies commemorated the 300th anniversary of the discovery of Lake Champlain by European explorers and were attended by President William Howard Taft.
+Stephen Hyatt Pell spearheaded the restoration effort and founded the Fort Ticonderoga Association in 1931, which is now responsible for the fort.
+Funding for the restoration also came from Robert M. Thompson, father of Stephen Pell's wife Sarah Gibbs Thompson.

 Between 1900 and 1950, the foundation acquired the historically important lands around the fort, including Mount Defiance, Mount Independence, and much of Mount Hope.
 The fort was rearmed with fourteen 24-pound cannons provided by the British government.
 These cannons had been cast in England for use during the American Revolution, but the war ended before they were shipped over.